neerajk555/SQL-Training-exercise/module-01-intro/05-Real-World-Project.md

 2) Customer signup recency
 - Columns: `customer_id`, full name, `created_at`, `is_recent` (created within last 60 days of '2025-03-31')

-3) Order revenue by order
+3) Order export by status
-- For PAID orders only, compute per-order total using `order_items.unit_price * quantity`
+- For PAID orders only, list all `order_id`, `customer_id`, `order_date`, `status` with a computed column `days_since_order` (days between order_date and '2025-03-31')
+- Sort by most recent orders first

-4) Bonus: Top categories by revenue
+4) Bonus: Product categories summary
+- Create a distinct list of all product categories from active (non-discontinued) products
+- Add a computed column `category_type`: 'TECH' for categories containing 'Cables' or 'Cameras', 'OTHER' for all else
-- Aggregate revenue by product category for PAID orders
+- Sort alphabetically by category

 ## Evaluation Rubric
 - Correctness (50%), Readability (20%), Edge Cases (15%), Performance Notes (15%)